Attention A T users. To access the menus on this page please perform the following steps.

 The Veterans Health Administration Women Veterans Health Strategic Health Care Group at (202) 461-1070

 There are far more men than women Veterans in the VA system.
 For this reason, many women Veterans are not aware of resources offered just for them.
-Many women Veterans prefer treatment with other women.
+Many women Veterans prefer treatment from women practitioners.

 Women's Stress Disorder Treatment Teams (WSDTTs).
 WSDTTs are special outpatient (not live-in) mental health programs.
 They focus on treatment of PTSD and other problems related to trauma.